The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 The height of the troposphere also varies from season to season as a result of the difference in temperature, which directly influences the troposphere.
 This is most obvious during the winter and summer months over the mid-latitudes.

-During summer months, the warmer temperatures cause the air to expand, which causes an increase in the height of the troposphere.
-During the winter months, the colder temperatures cause the air to contract and make it more dense, causing the height of the troposphere to decrease as a result.
+During the summer months, the warmer temperatures cause the air to expand, which causes an increase in the height of the troposphere.
+During the winter months, the colder temperatures cause the air to contract and make it denser, causing the height of the troposphere to decrease as a result.

 At the top of the troposphere, you will find a thin layer called the tropopause.
 This layer forms the boundary between the troposphere and the lowest part of the stratosphere.

 Very often, you will see the top of a big storm cloud flattening out, giving it its familiar anvil shape.
-This due to the fact that the updrafts in the storm cloud bump into the tropopause & lower parts of the stratosphere where the air temperature is warmer than the air below it.
+This is due to the fact that the updrafts in the storm cloud bump into the tropopause and lower parts of the stratosphere, where the air temperature is warmer than the air below it.

-As, a result the cloud cannot expand any further in height, and starts expanding out horizontally at the border between the 2 layers.
+As a result, the cloud cannot expand any further in height, and starts expanding out horizontally at the border between the two layers.

 Importance Of The Troposphere

 We will all spend our entire existence on this planet in the troposphere.
-(Except, of course, if interplanetary travel and colonization become possible and viable within the next few centuries.
-Something I seriously doubt for some reason if I look at the rate of progress of space exploration attempts over the last half-century.)
+(Except, of course, if interplanetary travel and colonization become a regular and frequent occurrence within the next few centuries—something that is highly improbable if one looks at the rate of progress of space exploration attempts over the last half-century.)

-The most 2 most important aspects of the troposphere that make life on earth possible are:
+The two most important aspects of the troposphere that make life on Earth possible are:

-I already mentioned the primary gasses the troposphere consists of.
+I already mentioned the primary gases the troposphere consists of.
 (Nitrogen, oxygen, argon, and carbon dioxide.)
-It also contains trace elements of neon, helium, methane, krypton, hydrogen, and off-course, water vapor.
+It also contains trace elements of neon, helium, methane, krypton, hydrogen, and, of course, water vapor.

-All these gasses play an important part in keeping us alive.
+All these gases play an important part in keeping us alive.
 Oxygen allows us to breathe, and carbon dioxide is essential for plant life.
-All the other gasses have some role to play in the formation, protection, and preservation of so many forms of organic and inorganic objects, to mention just a few functions.
+All the other gases have some role to play in the formation, protection, and preservation of so many forms of organic and inorganic objects, to mention just a few functions.

 2) Weather

-Weather is just as important for life to exist on earth.
+The weather is just as important for life to exist on Earth.
 Naturally, it requires water vapor, of which 99% resides in the troposphere.

 The advantages of weather should be obvious, but here are just a few examples:

-Creates Seasons: This is important as seasons (winter, spring, summer, autumn) helps to regulate and balance the planet's temperature, rainfall, and air movement.
+Creates Seasons: This is important as seasons (winter, spring, summer, autumn) help to regulate and balance the planet’s temperature, rainfall, and air movement.

 As important and critical as the troposphere is, it cannot function on its own.
 It needs the other layers in the atmosphere to function properly.
 It is time to move on to the second layer of the atmosphere.